Why isn’t the biggest theme circle on the Concept Map the top one in the associated Thematic Summary report tab?

 One of the principal aims of Leximancer is to quantify the relationships between concepts (i.e. the co-occurrence of concepts), and to represent this information in a useful manner (in a concept map) that can be used for exploring the content of the documents.
 The concept map can be thought of as a bird’s eye view of the data, illustrating the main features (i.e. concepts) and how they interrelate.

 The mapping phase generates a two dimensional projection of the original high dimensional co-occurrence matrix between the concepts.
 This is a difficult problem, and one which does not necessarily have a unique solution.
 The resulting cluster map is similar to Multi-Dimensional Scaling, or MDS, but actually uses the relative co-occurrence frequencies as relationship strengths which leads to asymmetric relationships between entities.
 An asymmetric matrix of relationships cannot be dealt with by standard MDS.
 It must be emphasised that the process of generating this map is stochastic.
 Concepts on the map may settle in different positions with each generation of a new map.
-In understanding this, consider that concepts are initially scattered randomly throughout the map space.
-If you imagine the space of possible map arrangements as a hilly table top, and you throw a marble from a random place on the edge, the marble could settle in different valleys depending on where it starts.
+When the map is calculated, concepts are initially scattered randomly throughout the map space with springs between them, each spring representing the concept co-occurrence strength.
+As the map emerges, the pattern of concept positions could settle in different temporary arangements depending on where all the concepts started.
 There may be multiple ‘shallow valleys’ (local minima) in the map terrain if words are used ambiguously and the data is semantically confused.
 In this case the data should not form a stable pattern anyway.

-Another possibility is that some concepts in the data should in fact be stop words, but aren’t in the list.
-An example of this is theemergence of the concept ‘think’ in interview transcripts.
-Thisconcept is often bleached of semantic meaning and used by conventiononly.
-The technical result of the presence of highly-connected and indiscriminate concept nodes is that the map to loses differentiation and stability.
-The over-connected concept resembles a mountain which negates the existence of all the valleys in the terrain.
+Another possibility is that some concepts in the data should in fact be be removed because they are everywhere in the data.
+An example of this is the emergence of the concept ‘think’ in interview transcripts.
+This concept is often bleached of meaning and used by convention only.
+The technical result of the presence of highly-connected and indiscriminate concept nodes is that the map loses differentiation and stability.
 To fix this, remove the over-connected concept.

 The practical implication is that for a strict interpretation of the cluster map, the clustering should be run several times from scratch and the map inspected on each occasion.
 If the relative positioning of the concepts is similar between runs, then the cluster map is likely to be representative.
+To re-cluster the concept map, you should turn the theme size slider below the map down to 0, and then press the Recluster Map button just above the concept map (which looks like two arrows chasing each other).
 Note that rotations and reflections are permitted variations.
-If the map changes in gross structure, then revision of some of the parameters is required.
+If the relative postions of the concepts and clusters of concepts change in gross structure, then removal of some of the more ambiguous concepts on the map is recommended.

 In concept mapping, there is one setting to choose, namely whether to use a Topical or Social map.
 The Social map has a more circular symmetry and emphasizes the similarity between the conceptual context in which the words appear.
 A Social map is best when entities tend to be related to fewer other entities, such as a map made up of many name concepts.